MartianCatBR/easymac-cleaner/README.md

 - Signed with an Apple Developer ID and notarized.
 - Stays inside normal macOS security rules.
 No need to turn off SIP or install any kernel extensions.
-- Everything runs locally.
-Your files never leave the Mac.
+- All file processing is done locally.
+Your personal files never leave the Mac.
+- We collect only basic, 100% anonymous telemetry to improve the app.
+No data reveals who you are or what you do.
 - Full details are in the privacy policy at [**martiancat.space/privacy.html**](https://martiancat.space/privacy.html).

 ---